avinash-chouhan/seg-mentor/README.md

 ```

 We embrace the Tensorflow framework and specifically the tf-slim API (and associated pre-trained classification nets),
 <br>and offer a modular code for semantic segmentation based on the classic FCN meta-architecture.
-Our goal was to make it simple to allow:
+Our goal was to make it simple to:
- - Choosing the base FE (feature extractor) from a selection of [pretrained models] (https://github.com/tensorflow/models/tree/master/research/slim)
+ - Choose the base FE (feature extractor) from a selection of [pretrained models] (https://github.com/tensorflow/models/tree/master/research/slim)
- - Switching to more sophisticated decoding blocks (beyond s16, s8 skip connections and upsample)
+ - Enhance meta-architecture upward from FCN by switching to more sophisticated decoding blocks.

 The main runner offers command-line params control of architecture along these lines -
  <br> as well as of training and preprocessing hyperparameters.